amv213/pycotech/README.md

  Loggers and files, allowing you to easily build an end-to-end data processing pipeline in pure python.

-This work would not have been possible without Martin Schröder's amazing wrapper around the usbpt104 c library for the Pico PT-104A RTD Data Acquisition Module.
+This work would not have been possible without *Martin Schröder*'s amazing wrapper around the usbpt104 c library for the Pico PT-104A RTD Data Acquisition Module.
 Don't hesitate to head over to his [PT_104 Github repo](https://github.com/trombastic/Pico_PT104) to check out